herber/architected/readme.md

 Type: `string`

-The name of your task will be used for logging.
+The name of your task.
+Will be used for logging.

 ##### options